core-wg/core-responses/draft-bormann-core-responses.md

 ## Leisure-For-Responses

-This new option allows the server to send up as many responses as indicated in the option's uint value in addition to the requested response.
+This new option indicates a number expressed as a uint.
+It allows the server to send that number of non-traditional response messages in addition to the requested response.
 They are to be sent immediately after the original response.